wkandek/kubernetes-dev-cluster/Readme.md

 ## III.
 Vagrantfile Customization:

 The following variables are defined at the top of the Vagrantfile.
-Recommend using a command line text editor such as vi or nedit. `KUBEADM` [must be a uniquely generated value], instructions are provided in the "Variable Definitions" section below.
+Recommend using a command line text editor such as vi or nedit. `KUBEADM` "must be a uniquely generated value", instructions are provided in the "Variable Definitions" section below.

 Variable Name | Default Value             |
 --------------|---------------------------|
 `KUBETOKEN`   | "03fe0c.e57e7831b69b2687" |
 `MASTER_IP`   |     "172.16.35.100"       |
 `POD_NTW_CIDR`|     "10.244.0.0/16"       |
-`BOX_IMAGE`   |    "ubuntu/xenial64"      |
+`BOX_IMAGE`   |    "ubuntu/bionic64"      |
 `NODE_COUNT`  |           3               |
 `CPU`         |           1               |
 `MEMORY`      |          1024             |